www10177/Random-system/README.md

 Before Use:
-	You need to create your own list or download lists (not availabel now)
+	You need to create your own list by this program or download lists (not available now) before doing random

 Usage:
 	./main.sh [argv1]
 	Key in any char in [argv1] too execute this program QUICKLY.

 Warning:
 	Please Don't Use Ctrl-C to Terminate the Program or Your Data might Corrupted